 What is this tuning called?

 I’ve heard some people discuss and refer to my 3 string tuning as an open D tuning.
-It truly is not.
+Is it though?

 An Open D Major Tuning is DADF#AD with the actual D major chord being F#, A & D.